Experiential Learning

 With encouragement and guidance from teachers, preschoolers identify their areas of interest, follow their inquiry, and learn by doing.
 They explore the wooded areas of campus to answer questions about the natural world.

 In kindergarten, students continue to be supported in their open inquiry and independent thinking, an approach that fosters curiosity, openness to differing perspectives, and the desire to keep learning.
-Activities include launching boats that they constructed with their 3rd grade “buddies” and the end-of-year celebration, known as the Kindergarten Olympics.

 Lower School: 1st-5th Grades

 Students deepen their understanding of conservation with a series of curriculum-focused nature walks, personal writing projects, and creation of a conservation park on campus.
 Studies in math and problem-solving are reinforced with hands-on constructivist projects related to real-world scenarios.
 As part of their studies, students learn from experts, engage in cross-disciplinary projects and simulations, and take part in off-campus class trips to study specific topics out in the field.
 Trips have included visits to local museums, downtown Portland, wastewater treatment plants, and the zoo.
+At the year's end, there's a Celebration of Learning night, in which students share what they’ve learned with their families.